AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

     - Select ![](images/filter-search-icon.svg)  to open the **Filter** dialog.
 You can select all or only specific projects.
 The selected projects are listed in the **Review** panel.
     ![](images/active-review-select-project.png){width="300" align="left"}

        The **Tasks initiated by me** option is enabled by default.
-It allows you to view only the tasks that you’ve initiated.
+It allows you to view only the tasks that you've initiated.

 1. By default, in your review project you will view a flat list of topics that have comments associated with them.
 Apply the required filters from the left rail to filter the topics based on the review comments present in them: